coreui/coreui/site/content/docs/4.0/customize/css-variables.md

 ## Component variables

-We're also beginning to make use of custom properties as local variables for various components.
-This way we can reduce our compiled CSS, ensure styles aren't inherited in places like nested tables, and allow some basic restyling and extending of CoreUI for Bootstrap components after Sass compilation.
+CoreUI allows you to customize components and create themes (only in CoreUI PRO) using custom properties as local variables for various components.
+This way we can reduce our compiled CSS, and allow restyling and extending of CoreUI components after Sass compilation.

-Have a look at our table documentation for some [insight into how we're using CSS variables]({{< docsref "/content/tables#how-do-the-variants-and-accented-tables-work" >}}).

-We're also using CSS variables across our grids—primarily for gutters—with more component usage coming in the future.
+Have a look at our variables list below.
+CoreUI supports mainly color variables, but we will add more variables in future releases.
+### Components

+{{% css-vars-docs-all path="components" %}}

+### Forms

+{{% css-vars-docs-all path="forms" %}}

 ## Examples